-1. Daily Schedule
+Daily Schedule

-- a.
-The day starts with a beautiful liturgical celebration of the Holy Mass daily at the school oratory at 7:25 am.
-Students and families are encouraged to attend Mass even if a specific class is assigned every day to sponsor it. - b.
-Students are expected to be in the classroom at 8:00 in the morning. - c.
+- 1. The day starts with a beautiful liturgical celebration of the Holy Mass daily at the school oratory at 7:30 am.
+Students and families are encouraged to attend Mass even if a specific class is assigned every day to sponsor it. - 2.
+Students are expected to be in the classroom at least 5 minutes before the start of morning CAP. - 3.
 Handling Absences: In cases of student absences, they must provide an excuse letter written by their parents in the Student Diary.
 If the absence exceeds five days due to illness, a doctor's certificate is required.
-The Class Adviser is responsible for informing the relevant teachers about the student's absence, promoting effective communication. - d.
+The Class Adviser is responsible for informing the relevant teachers about the student's absence, promoting effective communication. - 4.
 Attendance Requirements: Each student is required to attend at least 80% of the total number of school days to receive credit for their subjects.
-This requirement ensures that students are regularly engaged in the learning process. - e.
+This requirement ensures that students are regularly engaged in the learning process. - 5.
 Requesting Leave for Trips: Students planning trips, whether within or outside the country, are expected to request permission at least one month in advance.
-They need to write a letter addressed to the Executive Director through the class adviser, specifying the purpose and duration of the trip.
+They need to write a letter addressed to the Academic Director for Academic Affairs through the class adviser, specifying the purpose and duration of the trip.
 Students are advised to await the school's response.
 After returning from the trip, they must complete required assignments and make up missed exams, following the guidelines in a make-up form.